flows-network/github-fork-notifier/README.md

 ## Prerequisite
 * A Slack Account
-* An Airtable accont, an [Airtable API Key](https://airtable.com/account) and also a base to record the new forks.
-For the form, you could just simply [copy the template base](https://airtable.com/shrwhFUgnz97Uf4nr).
-I will give more details bellow.
+* An Airtable account, an [Airtable API Key](https://airtable.com/account) and also a base to record the new forks.
+For the form, you can simply [copy the template base](https://airtable.com/shrwhFUgnz97Uf4nr).

 ## Deploy the GitHub fork notifier